Canada-India Comprehensive Economic Partnership Agreement negotiations

-The tenth round of negotiations toward a Canada-India Comprehensive Economic Partnership Agreement (CEPA) was held on August 21-23, 2017 in New Delhi, India.
-Constructive discussions were held on various issues, including cross-border trade in goods and services, e-commerce, telecommunications, sanitary and phytosanitary measures, as well as technical barriers to trade.
-Canadian and Indian officials agreed to continue their engagement in the coming months to advance the CEPA negotiations.
+In 2010, Canada and India launched negotiations toward a Comprehensive Economic Partnership Agreement (CEPA).
+The most recent round of negotiations was held in August 2017 in New Delhi.
+At that time, constructive discussions were held on various issues, including cross-border trade in goods and services, e-commerce, telecommunications, sanitary and phytosanitary measures, as well as technical barriers to trade.

 - The Canadian High Commission in India